 In 2020 I founded the Manzanita Workshop and Mentoring Program, which evolved into a two-year creative community.
 In 2022 we shifted to become the Manzanita Writers Collective.

-My newest teaching venture is the Manzanita Children's Book Community, which will include workshops.
+My newest teaching venture is the Manzanita Children's Book Community and "Create Your Children's Book" cohort, which will include workshops.
 You can learn more here.

 After receiving my MFA I found the confidence to write as well as edit.
 So far I have published three children's books.